AMAAI-Lab/nnAudio2/Sphinx/source/index.rst

-.. nnAudio documentation master file, created by sphinx-quickstart on Tue Dec  3 10:57:48 2019.
+.. nnAudio2 documentation master file, created by sphinx-quickstart on Tue Dec  3 10:57:48 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-nnAudio |ProjectVersion|
+nnAudio2 |ProjectVersion|
 ===================================
-Welcome to nnAudio |ProjectVersion|.
+Welcome to nnAudio2 |ProjectVersion|.
 A big shout out to `Miguel Pérez <https://github.com/migperfer>`_ who made this new update possible.
 Please feel free to check out his `github repositories <https://github.com/migperfer>`_ too.

 This new version restructured the coding style, making things more modular and pythonic.
 In terms of functionalities, everything remains the same.
-In the future releases, ``nnAudio.Spectrogram`` will be replaced by ``nnAudio.features`` (see also :func:`~nnAudio.features`.)
+In the future releases, ``nnAudio2.Spectrogram`` will be replaced by ``nnAudio.features`` (see also :func:`~nnAudio.features`.)

-:func:`~nnAudio.features.vqt.VQT` is finally avaliable in version |ProjectVersion| thanks to `Hao Hao Tan <https://github.com/gudgud96>`_!
+:func:`~nnAudio2.features.vqt.VQT` is finally avaliable in version |ProjectVersion| thanks to `Hao Hao Tan <https://github.com/gudgud96>`_!

-Reminder: if you use nnAudio, please cite `The paper <https://ieeexplore.ieee.org/abstract/document/9174990>`_ describing its release.
+Reminder: if you use nnAudio2, please cite `The paper <https://ieeexplore.ieee.org/abstract/document/9174990>`_ describing its release.

 Quick Start